Common Dangers and Practical Narrowboat Safety Tips for Canal Boaters

-- Always place your mooring pins nearest the canal, away from walkers and cyclists.
+- Always place your mooring pins nearest the canal and away from walkers and cyclists.
 Never put the mooring pins into the middle of the towpath.

 - Use something bright or reflective to show where the mooring pins are, especially at night.